-In Centreon MBI, each report model has several parameters that allow the generation of customized documents according to your business requirements.
+In Centreon MBI, each report design has several parameters that allow you to generate customized documents according to your business requirements.

-- A main object on which the report will be generated.
-It could be:
+- A main object on which the report will be generated, such as:

 - A host

-- A timeperiod (or “Business hours” also called “Live service”) on which the statistics will be calculated.
+- A time period (or “Business hours” also called “Live service”) for which statistics will be calculated.

-- Filters to take into account only specific types of equipments, services and metrics from selected host groups:
+- Filters that take into account only specific types of hardware, services and metrics from selected host groups:

-- Host categories: allows to classify hosts in technical groups in order to determine the type or the technical function of a host; For example: Linux servers, Windows servers, Cisco routers, printers, ...
+- Host categories: Classifies hosts into technical groups for determining the type or technical function of a host (e.g., Linux servers, Windows servers, Cisco routers, printers).

-- Service categories: Allows to define the type of a service: CPU, physical memory, storage, ...
+- Service categories: Defines the type of service (e.g., CPU, physical memory, storage).

-- Metrics: performance measures collected by the services (monitoring indicators).
-One monitoring service can collect several metrics, the metric names and units are not normalized (for example: a CPU type service can collect only one metric named “cpu_average” defined in percentage and another CPU type service can collect one metric by CPU core configured on the equipment), so it can be necessary, at the report generation, to select the metrics that must be taken in account in the statistic calculation.
+- Metrics: Indicates performance data collected by the services (monitoring indicators).
+One monitoring service can collect several metrics.
+However metric names and units are not standardized.
+For instance, one CPU-type service can collect only a metric called “cpu_average” defined in percentages, and another CPU-type service can collect a metric by CPU core configured in the hardware.
+Therefore, when generating a report, it is essential to select the metrics used in the statistic calculation.

 Host groups and categories¶

-The definitions of host groups and categories listed in the previous chapter are defined according to the best practices established by Centreon.
+The definitions of host groups and categories listed in the previous chapter comply with the best practices established by Centreon.

-However, the groups and categories that you are going to create must correspond to your business needs.
+However, the groups and categories that you create should correspond to your business requirements.

-If you need to report the number of alerts generated by IT field, with a detailed distribution by type of equipement, it could be necessary to define host groups and categories using this method:
+If you need to report the number of alerts generated by IT field, with a detailed distribution by type of hardware, you will have to define the host groups and categories using this method:

-- Host groups : Databases, Applications, Security, Network, Mail ...
+- Host groups: Databases, Applications, Security, Network, Mail, etc.

-Here is an exemple of statistics that you could get using these groups and categories :
+Here is an exemple of statistics that you can obtain using those groups and categories:

-The host group is the first analysis axis, the host category allows to analyse the statistics in subsets.
+The host group is the first analysis axis.
+The host category allows you to analyze the statistics in subsets.

-In the same way, we can analyse the statistics using the following dimensions:
+In the same way, we can analyze the statistics using the following dimensions:

-- By country (host group) with a distribution of data by type of network equipment (host category)
+- By country (host group) with a data distribution by type of network hardware (host category)

-- By country (host group) with a distribution of data by customer (host category)
+- By country (host group) with a data distribution by customer (host category)

-- By customer (host group) with a distribution of data by country (host category)
+- By customer (host group) with a data distribution by country (host category)

-- By customer (host group) with a distribution of data by application server (host category)
+- By customer (host group) with a data distribution by application server (host category)

-There is no standard rules to define host groups and categories.
-It must be adapted to your reporting needs.
+There is no standard set of rules for defining host groups and categories.
+They must correspond to your reporting needs.

-- The relation between hosts and host groups is made in the menu Configuration > Hosts > Host groups in the interface Centreon.
-To link host groups to a specific host, you can also use the Tab Relations in the host add/modification form.
+- You associate hosts to host groups in the Configuration > Hosts > Host groups menu on the Centreon interface.
+You can also use the Tab Relations in the host add/modification form.

-- The relation between hosts and host categories is made in the menu Configuration > Hosts > Categories.
-To link host categories to a specific host, you can also use the Tab Relations in the host add/modification form.
+- You associate hosts and host categories in the menu Configuration > Hosts > Categories.
+You can also use the Tab Relations in the host add/modification form.

-The service categories allow to organize services (monitoring indicators) into subsets.
-The most common usage of the service categories is to define categories based on service types CPU, physical memory, storage, Process-Oracle, DNS, Process-Websphere, ...
+Service categories allow you to organize services (monitoring indicators) into subsets.
+The most common usage of service categories is for defining categories based on service types, e.g., CPU, physical memory, storage, Process-Oracle, DNS, Process-WebSphere.

 - Compare the number of alerts generated by each type of service.

-Just like the host groups and categories, the service categories must be defined according to your reporting needs.
+Like the host groups and categories, service categories must be defined according to your reporting needs.

-For example: If you need to analyse the storage space allocated and used by type of DBMS or type of application, you may need to create several service categories.
-Instead of using only one service category named “Storage” or “Disk” you could create these service categories :
+For instance, if you need to analyze the storage space allocated and used by DBMS or an application type, you may need to create several service categories.
+Instead of using only one service category named “Storage” or “Disk” you could create these service categories: